Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 # News
+* Our Special Issue (SI) on [Robotic Handling of Deformable Objects](https://www.ieee-ras.org/publications/ra-l/special-issues/cfp-robotic-handling-of-deformable-objects) is now online and you can read a summary of the SI in our editorial article (open access): [Editorial: Robotic Handling of Deformable Objects](https://ieeexplore.ieee.org/document/9823380)
 * Workshop @ [IROS 2022](https://iros2022.org/) <br>
   [3rd workshop on RObotic MAnipulation of Deformable Objects: challenges in perception, planning and control for Soft Interaction (ROMADO-SI)](https://romado-workshop.github.io/ROMADO2022/)
 * Jihong is among the featured alumni from the University of Birmingham (where I obtained my bachelor degree), the link to my story: [Jihong Zhu](https://www.birmingham.ac.uk/university/colleges/eps/eps-community/alumni-profiles-new/eese/jihong-zhu.aspx)